-(Sovernance Disclosure Requirements Commentary 1.
-Board of Trustees (the "Board") - a) Disclose the identity of trustees (or proposed trustees) who are independent.
-Robert Chipman, Walter Comrie, Gene Dunn and Allan Davis are independent trustees. b) Disclose the identity of trustees (or proposed trustees) who are not independent, and describe the basis for that determination.
+Sovernance Disclosure Requirements Commentary 1.
+Board of Trustees (the "Board") a) Disclose the identity of trustees (or proposed trustees) who are independent.
+Dave Brown, Walter Comrie, Gene Dunn, Allan Davis and Robert Gross are independent trustees. b) Disclose the identity of trustees (or proposed trustees) who are not independent, and describe the basis for that determination.
 Brock Bulbuck and Timothy O'Day, by virtue of being members of management, are not independent trustees. c) Disclose whether or not a majority of trustees (or proposed trustees) are independent.
 If a majority of trustees are not independent, describe what the Board does to facilitate its exercise of independent judgment in carrying out its responsibilities.
 A majority of trustees are independent. d) If a trustee is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or foreign jurisdiction, identify both the trustee and the other issuer.
-None. e) Disclose whether or not the independent trustees hold regularly scheduled meetings at which non-independent trustees and members of management are not in attendance.
+Robert Gross is the Executive Chairman of Monro Muffler Brake, Inc. e) Disclose whether or not the independent trustees hold regularly scheduled meetings at which non-independent trustees and members of management are not in attendance.
 If the independent trustees hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
-If the independent trustees do not hold such meetings, The Governance and Nomination Committee is composed entirely of independent trustees and has appropriate structures and procedures in place to allow it to function independently of management.
+If the independent The Governance and Nomination Committee is composed entirely of independent trustees and has appropriate structures and procedures in place to allow it to function independently of management.
 The Governance and Nomination Committee has the authority to convene regular meetings without members of management in attendance.
-The Governance and Nomination Committee regularly meet incamera without management present to allow more open discussion.
-This is part of each
+The Governance and Nomination Committee regularly meet incamera without management present to allow